FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/operations_menu/c_st_serverConfiguration/t_st_serverConfigurationParameters.md

 1. In the Edit column, click the Edit icon (![Edit](/Images/SecureTransport/EditIcon_12x13.png)).
 2. Type the new value in the **Value** column.
 3. In the Edit column, click the Save icon (![Save](/Images/SecureTransport/SaveIcon_13x13.png)).
-    <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> saves the value to the database.
-If the parameter applies to all nodes in the cluster, <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> copies it to the other nodes.
+    {{< SecureTransport/componentshortname >}} saves the value to the database.
+If the parameter applies to all nodes in the cluster, {{< SecureTransport/componentshortname >}} copies it to the other nodes.
 4. To cancel an edit, click **Go** in the *Search* pane.

 > **Note:**